Today we celebrate The Presentation of Jesus in the Temple by Joseph and Mary. From the Gospel of Luke:

 And you who were once estranged and hostile in mind, doing evil deeds, he has now reconciled in his fleshly body through death, so as to present you holy and blameless and irreproachable before him — provided that you continue securely established and steadfast in the faith, without shifting from the hope promised by the gospel that you heard, which has been proclaimed to every creature under heaven.
 (Colossians 1:21-23)

 Mary and Joseph presented Jesus holy to God.
 Jesus turned the tables.
 He presents Mary and Joseph and all saints as holy to God.
 Mary and Joseph offered up their son before God.
-God, the Father, offered His Son as a sacrifice to us all that we may be made holy before him.
-The Presentation of Jesus is our presentation as well.
+God, the Father, offered His Son as a sacrifice for us all that we may be made holy before him.
+The Presentation of Jesus becomes our presentation.
+Jesus presents us spotless before the Father.
+He is the only one who can do that because he is the one who paid the price for our sin.